chesterbr/chesterbr.github.io/_posts/2019-07-06-fixing-loose-nintendo-switch-joycon.md

 title: "Fixing a loose Nintendo Switch Joy-Con"
 date: 2019-07-06 21:00
 og_image: "/img/2019/06/joycon_replacement.jpg"
-description: "Joy-Con snapping out of the console during gameplay?
+description: "Joy-Con sliding out of the console during gameplay?
 Replacing a tiny latch on the controller fixes that."
 comments: true
 categories:
 ---